 Requirements listed in this document are current as of the date listed on the title page.
-To obtain the most current information about kernel requirements, see the online version at the following URL:
+To obtain the most current information about kernel requirements, see the online version on the Oracle Technology Network at the following URL:

 Oracle Universal Installer performs checks your system to verify that it meets the listed operating system package requirements.
 To ensure that these checks complete successfully, verify the requirements before you start OUI.